HimanshuAttri/Leanut/README.md

 # Leanut - The Social Bot

 A social chatbot for people in depression and suicidal condition.
 Leanut advices the victim accordin to his state of mind.
-Leanut also provides a human interaction to victimby search one of such users who are willing to help the victim.
+Leanut also provides a human interaction to victim by search one of such users who are willing to help the victim.

 ## Concept

 These day depression and suicidal tendencies had increased a lot.
 A victim who is on the verge to end his life will not want to interact with a bot, knowing bot can never understand his/her feelings, bot really can't accuately guss victims mood in such crutial time and hence we should not build a platform entirely based on a learned bot because highly learned AIs are also not so good at emotional inteligence.

-Hence ####Leanut provides personal assitance and advices victim initially and even then if a user wants to have a chat with a real human he can call for it.
+Hence Leanut provides personal assitance and advices victim initially and even then if a user wants to have a chat with a real human he can call for it.
 ### Leanut is a facebook bot, and fb network is so huge, hence if a person who is depressed and one of another person who wants to help someone can join each other in a chat anonymously.
 Being anonymous the user can share his/her thoughts without any fear

 Peaople who need help and those who want to help people in need are now not required to go a perticular site or forum to help or get helped, ### Leanut will provide a anonymous connection over facebook.